sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 After the database is configured, Sourcegraph will attempt to run migrations.
 There are a few a migrations that may fail as they attempt to run actions that require `SUPERUSER` permissions.

-These failures must be intepreted by the database administrator and resolved using guidance from [How to Troubleshoot a Dirty Database](https://docs.sourcegraph.com/admin/how-to/dirty_database).
+These failures must be interpreted by the database administrator and resolved using guidance from [How to Troubleshoot a Dirty Database](https://docs.sourcegraph.com/admin/how-to/dirty_database).
 Generally-speaking this will involve looking up the migration source code and manually applying the necessary SQL code.

 **Initial Schema Creation**